StenlyTU/LFCS-official/stuff/StorageManagement.md

 ## List, create, delete, and modify physical storage partitions

-* `lsblk` -> lists all available disk devices plus available partitions
+* `lsblk` -> lists all available disk devices plus available partitions.
+  * Use `-f` to show filesystem type.

+* `parted` -> is another tool doing the same.
+Used for scripting.

-* `fdisk` -> it is used to manage disk partition in MBR modality
+* `fdisk` -> it is used to manage disk partition in MBR modality.

   * E.g. `fdisk /dev/sda`

-    This will open an interactive menu that will permit to show current status of partitions or create a delete new partitions
+    This will open an interactive menu that will permit to show current status of partitions or create a delete new partitions.

-* `gdisk` -> it is used to manage disk partition in GPT modality
+* `gdisk` -> it is used to manage disk partition in GPT modality.

   - E.g. `gdisk /dev/sda`

-* Destroy all MBR partition on a disk
+* Destroy all MBR partition on a disk.

   * `gdisk /dev/sda` -> `x` (expert) -> `z` (zap)

-* Convert MBT to GPT
+* Convert MBR to GPT.

   * `gdisk /dev/sda` -> `W` -> `Y`

+  * GPT held a copy of the partition table at the end of the disk.

 ## Manage and configure LVM storage